How to Bake Bread

-Stretch-and-fold (shown left): This is the method of choice for many professional bakers and cookbook authors.
+Stretch-and-fold (shown above): This is the method of choice for many professional bakers and cookbook authors.
 The dough is first under-mixed into a shaggy mixture, which rests and is then gently strengthened, to develop gluten, with a series of stretches, folds and rests.

 No-knead: Pioneered (but not discovered) by Jim Lahey, a New York City-based baker and the owner of Sullivan Street Bakery, this method relies on a long, cold fermentation.
 The loaves are often baked in a Dutch oven.

 As your dough sits, all the action happens: yeast and friendly bacteria convert starches into sugars, creating flavor and producing the carbon dioxide that’s responsible for the light and airy crumb (inside) of bread.